Accelegator/accelegator/README.md

 and field = `<email>@allegheny.edu` or `question number`.

 In order to run, at minimum, ``<target>`` needs to be declared.

+### Legalities and Privacy

+See LegalitiesPrivacy_Accelegator.md file for information.

+### Search Queries and Field

+Accelegator in an interactive information program.
+Once the general information has been compiled, users may search for more specified information on advisees including groups of similar advisees, skills, and more.

 ### Commands